nigelalessan/trendone_customer_behavior_analysis/README.md

   </tr>
   <tr>
     <td valign="top"; colspan="2">
-     •	The Repeat Purchase Rate stands at an impressive 89%, indicating a strong customer retention rate.
-Many customers make repeat purchases after shopping multiple times at TrendOne, showing high levels of loyalty and satisfaction.
+     •	The <b>Repeat Purchase Rate</b> stands at an impressive <b>89%</b>, indicating a strong <b>customer retention rate</b>.
+Many customers make repeat purchases after shopping multiple times at TrendOne, showing high levels of <b>loyalty and satisfaction</b>.
 This could be driven by platform convenience, attractive discounts, excellent after-sales service, or effective marketing strategies.
     </td>
     <td valign="top"; colspan="2">
-     •	The Average Review Rating is 3.75, which can be considered fairly good, though not outstanding.
-Despite the average rating, the high repeat purchase rate suggests either high customer loyalty or a strong product need, meaning further analysis is needed to understand why satisfaction scores remain moderate.
-There is still room for improvement.
+     •	The  <b>Average Review Rating</b> is <b>3.75</b>, which can be considered <b>fairly good</b>, though not outstanding.
+Despite the average rating, the high repeat purchase rate suggests either <b>high customer loyalty</b> or a <b>strong product need,</b> meaning further analysis is needed to understand why satisfaction scores remain moderate.
+There is still <b>room for improvement</b>.
     </td>
     <td valign="top"; colspan="2">
-     •	27% of total customers are subscribed to TrendOne’s loyalty program.
+     •	<b>27%</b> of total customers are subscribed to <b>TrendOne’s loyalty program</b>.
 Increasing the number of subscribers could further strengthen customer retention and boost repeat purchases, as loyal members are more likely to stay engaged with the platform.
-It was also found that no female customers subscribed to the loyalty program.
-The entire 27% of total subscribers came exclusively from male customers.
+It was also found that <b>no female customers subscribed to the loyalty program</b>.
+The entire <b>27% of total subscribers</b> came exclusively from <b>male customers</b>.
     </td>
   </tr>
 </table>